USADA's Anti-Doping Programs

 USADA makes available a number of drug reference resources for athletes, beyond general education, that can assist athletes and their support personnel with substance-related questions.
 USADA’s team of scientists, pharmacists, and supplement advisers have the experience and expertise to assist with questions on prohibited medications, Therapeutics Use Exemptions, and dietary supplements.

 Global DRO®: The Global Drug Reference Online, or Global DRO, allows athletes, parents, coaches, support personnel, or any member of the public to search for the “prohibited” or “not prohibited” status of medications, including specific and generic brand names or individual ingredients.
 Global DRO is also sport specific, meaning that it indicates which substances are prohibited only in certain sports.
 Global DRO was created through a partnership between the Canadian Centre for Ethics in Sport (CCES), UK Anti-Doping (UKAD), and the U.S. Anti-Doping Agency.
-The Japan Anti-Doping Agency (JADA), the Australia Sports Anti-Doping Authority (ASADA), and Anti-Doping Switzerland (ADCH) have since become official Global DRO licensees.
+The Japan Anti-Doping Agency (JADA), the Australia Sports Anti-Doping Authority (ASADA), Anti-Doping Switzerland (ADCH), and Drug-Free Sport New Zealand (DFSNZ) have since become official Global DRO licensees.
 To visit Global DRO, please click here.

 Drug Reference Phone Line: USADA’s drug reference service allows athletes and support personnel to speak with an expert about topics related to medications and prohibited substances.
 USADA’s drug reference phone line is staffed during business hours, Monday-Friday, 8am-5pm MST.
 For more information about USADA’s drug reference phone line, please click here.